can-lehmann/owlkettle/CONTRIBUTING.md

 # Contributing to Owlkettle

+A short introduction to owlkettle's internals can be found [here](docs/internals.md).

 ## Documentation

 When adding a new widget or modifying an existing widget, you will need to update the widget documentation.